PacoVu/havenondemand-android/README.md

     entity_array.put("entity_type", "people_eng,places_eng");
     params.put("arrays", entity_array);

-* iodApp: a string to identify an IDOL OnDemand API.
+* hodApp: a string to identify a Haven OnDemand API.
 E.g. "extractentities".
-Current supported apps are listed in the IODApps class.
+Current supported apps are listed in the HODApps class.
 * mode [REQ_MODE.SYNC | REQ_MODE.ASYNC]: specifies API call as Asynchronous or Synchronous.

-**Response:**
+*Response:*

 * If the mode is "ASYNC", response will be returned via the requestCompletedWithJobID(String response) callback function.
 * If the mode is "SYNC", response will be returned via the requestCompletedWithContent(String response) callback function.
 * If there is an error occurred, the error message will be sent via the onErrorOccurred(String errorMessage) callback function.

-**Example code:**
+*Example code:*
+##
-    Call the Entity Extraction API to find people and places from CNN website
+    // Call the Entity Extraction API to find people and places from CNN website

-    String iodApp = IODApps.ENTITY_EXTRACTION;
+    String hodApp = HODApps.ENTITY_EXTRACTION;
     Map<String,Object> params =  new HashMap<String,Object>();
     params.put("url", "http://www.cnn.com");
     Map<String, String> entity_array = new HashMap<String, String>();
     entity_array.put("entity_type", "people_eng,places_eng");
     params.put("arrays", entity_array);
-    iodClient.GetRequest(params, iodApp, IODClient.REQ_MODE.SYNC);
+    hodClient.GetRequest(params, hodApp, HODClient.REQ_MODE.SYNC);

 ----
 **Function PostRequest**

-    void PostRequest(Map<String,Object> params, String iodApp, REQ_MODE mode)
+    void PostRequest(Map<String,Object> params, String hodApp, REQ_MODE mode)

 *Description:*

-* Sends a POST request to an IDOL OnDemand API.
+* Sends a HTTP POST request to call a Haven OnDemand API.

 *Parameters:*

-* params: a HashMap object containing key/value pair parameters to be sent to an IDOL OnDemand API, where the keys are the parameters of an IDOL OnDemand API.
+* params: a HashMap object containing key/value pair parameters to be sent to a Haven OnDemand API, where the keys are the parameters of that API.

 >Note: